What We Are Writing About When We Write About Ghosts

 Latest Posts

-- Tor.com New Horror Imprint Nightfire Announces Come Join Us by the Fire, an Audio Horror Anthology 56 mins ago
+- Liz Bourke Adding Complexity to Pulp: The Sinister Mystery of the Mesmerizing Girl by Theodora Goss 13 mins ago

-- Alice Arneson and Lyndsey Luther Oathbringer Reread: Chapter One Hundred and One 1 hour ago
+- L. Penelope 5 Books Where Gods Walk the Earth 1 hour ago

-- Tobias Carroll Dissonance and Myth: Stefan Spjut’s Trolls 18 hours ago
+- Tobias Carroll The Mundane and the Monstrous: Inside Benjamin Percy’s Suicide Woods 2 hours ago

-- Ruthanna Emrys and Anne M. Pillsworth Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 19 hours ago
+- Fabio Fernandes The Claw of the Conciliator, Part 2: Unholy Communions 2 hours ago

-- Em Nordling In the Shadow of Our Kin: Ormeshadow by Priya Sharma 20 hours ago
+- Andrew Liptak Stephen and Tabitha King Plan to Turn Maine Home into Archive and Writers Retreat 2 hours ago

 New in Series